The nominal 100% oxygen pressure inside the SPORE working area is 48 kPa.

 This is something we’ll probably need to determine through experimentation and trial and error.
 Homesteads will probably set their own number based on their tolerance for risk and personal experiences.

 I’m going to set the nominal pressure to 48 kPa for research purposes.
 It gives us a 12 kPa buffer.
-We’ll have to determine how much of a fire hazard this pressure represents.

 I’ve pulled the data in this page from the “Atmospheric Pressure and Composition” page.